Deploy a mobile checkout using Vercel

 5. Handle fulfillment and provisioning

 When a customer completes a purchase, they'll be redirected back to your app.
-At this point, you need to handle fulfilment and unlock the features they bought.
+At this point, you need to handle fulfillment and unlock the features they bought.

 If you use the RevenueCat x Paddle integration to handle entitlements, you're all set!